hbarrier/Getting-and-Cleaning-Data/CodeBook.md

   * Gyro refers to Gyroscopic measures
   * Mag refers to Magnitude

+Those abbreviations were voluntarily kept to avoid making variable names too long and painful to further manipulate.

 Variable Name | Position | Description | Values or Explanations